-{\bf Organization.} The rest of the paper is organized as follows.
-In Section \ref{S:BHI}, we provide basic facts about the Beckner--Hirschman inequality and discuss its relation to the sharp Hausdorff--Young inequality.
-In Section \ref{S:example}, we give a proof of Theorem \ref{thm:example} and its consequences.
-We provide explicit examples in the proof of Theorem \ref{thm:example} and apply them to the log Sobolev inequality and Talagrand's transportation inequality to derive several instability results.
-In Section \ref{S:prf-bhi}, we prove the instability results of the Beckner--Hirschman inequality (Theorem \ref{thm:ins-bhi-pw} and \ref{thm:ins-bhi-ew}).
+The rest of the paper is organized as follows.
+In Section~\ref{S:BHI}, we provide basic facts about the Beckner--Hirschman inequality and discuss its relation to the sharp Hausdorff--Young inequality.
+We present the proof of Lemma~\ref{lem:example} in Section~\ref{S:example}.
+In Section~\ref{S:prfmain}, we prove the main results.
+Applying Lemma~\ref{lem:example}, we prove instability results for the log Sobolev inequality and Talagrand's transportation inequality.
+In Section~\ref{S:prf-bhi}, we prove the instability results for the Beckner--Hirschman inequality.